yehonatanmizrachi/snake_assembly/README.md

 3.To exit press Esc

-4.To win, gain FFh points
+4.To win, gain FFh points(make the score register to overflow).

 5.If you lose, press space to start over or any other key to quit.